 Films — Live-Action

-- Subverted in The Mask of Zorro, where Don Diego De La Vega asks his successor to demonstrate his sword fighting style.
+- Briefly defied in The Mask of Zorro, where Don Diego De La Vega asks his successor to demonstrate his sword fighting style.
 The student energetically swishes around his sword only to have Don Diego casually disarm him with one move with the implied lesson of not to waste energy with such useless flamboyance.
-Given that this is Zorro, the rest of the movie ignores it for more Flynning, but points for trying.
+Given that this is Zorro, the rest of the movie ignores this lesson for more Flynning, but points for trying.

 - Played totally straight in the 1920 Douglas Fairbanks The Mark of Zorro.